 Sweep picking is cool and flashy, and players like Yngwie Malmsteen make it look appear effortless.
-As it so happens, it is considered advanced technique.
+As it so happens, it is considered advanced technique by many.

 There are a several experiments online showing how different guitarists have been able to get a better handle on sweep picking within a 100-day time frame.
 Have a look at this video: